CodingGagan/markdown_test/install-and-configure/advanced-configuration/custom-prom/grafana-mimir-integration.md

 ## Step 1: Install the Grafana Agent on your cluster

 Install the Grafana Agent for Kubernetes on your cluster.
-On the existing K8s cluster that you intend to install Kubecost, run the following commands to install the Grafana Agent to scrape the metrics from Kubecost `/metrics` endpoint.
-The script below installs the Grafana Agent with the necessary scraping configuration for Kubecost, you may want to add additional scrape configuration for your setup.
+On the existing K8s cluster that you intend to install nOps, run the following commands to install the Grafana Agent to scrape the metrics from nOps `/metrics` endpoint.
+The script below installs the Grafana Agent with the necessary scraping configuration for nOps, you may want to add additional scrape configuration for your setup.

 {% code overflow="wrap" %}
 ```